skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 - **Plugin Loading** :white_check_mark:
   - Plugin API version compatibility is not checked due to the fact that Fabric can be installed for snapshots.
 The API stability cannot be guaranteed, making the check pointless.
+  - Plugin remapping (class bytecode converting) won't be supported.
+Please always use a plugin designed for the current version.

 - **Plugin Resource Files** :white_check_mark: